 In 2014 the Company recorded a valuation allowance against its deferred tax assets, reducing the carrying value of those assets to zero as a result of historical losses.
-The following table summarizes the change in the valuation allowance during 2022 and 2023, (in thousands):
+The following table summarizes the change in the valuation allowance during 2023 and 2024, (in thousands):

-Balance as of December 31, 2021 \$ 12,242

-Change during 2022 (7,813)

-Balance as of December 31, 2022 4,429
+Balance as of December 31, 2022 \$ 4,428

 Change during 2023 (2,205)

+Balance as of December 31, 2023 2,223

+Change during 2024 1,290

-Balance as of December 31, 2023 \$ 2,224
+Balance as of December 31, 2024 \$ 3,513

 As of each reporting date, management considers new evidence, both positive and negative, that could affect its view of the future realization of deferred tax assets.
-At December 31, 2022, and due primarily to the performance of the Company, management determined that there is sufficient positive evidence to conclude that is it more likely than not that additional deferred tax assets of \$7.1 million are realizable.
-The Company therefore reduced the valuation allowance accordingly.
 At December 31, 2023, management reevaluated the Company's performance and forecast for the next five years and concluded that there is sufficient positive evidence to conclude that is it more likely than not that additional deferred tax assets of \$2.2 million are realizable.
+At December 31, 2024 management reevaluated the Company's performance and forecast for the following five years and concluded that it is more likely than not that the Company's performance and forecast for the following five years and concluded that it is more likely than not that the Company will be able to use \$24.3 million of the remaining \$41.0 million federal NOL carryforwards.
+Based on management's new estimate, the Company believes it is appropriate to increase the valuation allowance to a total of \$3.5 million, recognizing \$1.3 million as a discrete expense (tax effected at 21%) at December 31, 2024.
+The change to the valuation allowance was primarily due to the application of our nonaccrual loan policy, which resulted in a decrease to our estimates related to the utilization of net operating loss carryforwards in 2025.

-At December 31, 2023, the Company has aggregate federal net operating loss carry forwards of \$50.0 million.
-These net operating loss carry forwards begin to expire in 2024.
+At December 31, 2024, the Company has aggregate federal net operating loss carry forwards of \$41.0 million.
+These net operating loss carry forwards begin to expire in 2025.

 The Company's utilization of restricted net operating tax loss carry forwards against future income for tax purposes is restricted pursuant to the "change in ownership" rules in Section 382 of the Internal Revenue Code.
 These rules, in general, provide that an ownership change occurs when the percentage shareholdings of 5% direct or indirect stockholders of a loss corporation have, in aggregate, increased by more than 50 percentage points during the immediately preceding three years.

 Restrictions in net operating loss carry forwards occurred in 2001 as a result of the acquisition of the Company by Street Capital.
 Pursuant to Section 382 of the Internal Revenue Code, the annual usage of the Company's net operating loss carry forwards was limited to approximately \$2.5 million per annum until 2008 and \$1.7 million per annum through December 31, 2023.
-There is no certainty that the application of these "change in ownership" rules may not recur, resulting in further restrictions on the Company's income tax loss carry forwards existing at a particular time.
-In addition, further restrictions, reductions in, or expiration of net operating loss and net capital loss carry forwards may occur through future merger, acquisition and/or disposition transactions or failure to continue a significant level of business activities.
-Any such additional limitations could require the Company to pay income taxe on its future earnings and record an income tax expense to the extent of such liability, despite the existence of such tax loss carry forwards.
-The Company has not identified any change in ownership in prior years that would render current non-limited net operating loss carryforwards to be limited under Section 382.
+As of December 31, 2023, all of the Company's restricted net operating loss carry forwards have been fully utilized.
+The Company has no net operating loss carry forwards limited under Section 382 of the Internal Revenue Code as of December 31, 2024.

 All loss taxation years remain open for audit pending the application of the respective tax losses against income in a subsequent taxation year.
 In general, the statute of limitations expires three years from the date that a company files a tax return applying prior year tax loss carry forwards against income for tax purposes in the later year.
-The 2020 through 2022 taxation years remain open for audit.
+The 2021 through 2023 taxation years remain open for audit.